theosth/PubMed_MLP-INLPT-WS2023/README.md

 ## Setup project environment

+### Ollama

+Install Ollama for your OS following the instructions at https://ollama.com/.
+We STRONGLY recommend using some kind of acceleration.
+It is also best to run it WITHOUT docker.
+Tested on MacOS and Ubunutu.

 ### OpenSearch

 On Windows, one can install OpenSearch directly on the system.
 Keep in mind that this somewhat complicates the insertion of